MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 Exit with `Ctrl-X` and save when prompted.

-> That line allows any user in the `one-chat-room` group to execute the listed commands with `sudo`
+> This line allows any user in the `one-chat-room` group to execute the listed
-> without having to enter a password (hence the `NOPASSWD` option).
+> commands with `sudo` without having to enter a password (hence the `NOPASSWD`
+> option).
+>
+> You can test that it works by connecting to your server and running `sudo
+> systemctl status one-chat-room`.
+It should no longer ask you for your
+> password.

 ### Test the automated deployment

 If you are using your own fork of the repository, you can make and commit a change to test the automated deployment.

 For example, the main title of the page is [in the file `views/components/app.pug`][one-chat-room-title].

-## Complete the exercise

-Send an email to the teacher with the URL to your deployed application.